python-unsam/Programacion_en_Python_UNSAM/Notas/04_Orga_programa_OSKI1/02_302More_functions.md

 to clean some of this up and make it more general purpose.
 That's our goal.

-Start this exercise by creating a new file called `Work/fileparse.py`.
+Start this ejercicio by creating a new file called `Work/fileparse.py`.
 This is where we will be doing our work.

 ### Ejercicio 4.3: Reading CSV Files